jmquigley/quill-markup/README.md

 ## Testing

-Note that some of the testing is limited due to use of JSDOM.
+Note that some of the testing is limited due to the use of JSDOM.
 This library, and Quill, rely on `getSelection` to determine positions within the editor.
-This function is not available in JSDOM and is a helper stub in this module (see `./test/helpers/getSelection.js`).
-Right now I don't see a way to move around within the an instantiated editor within this DOM (to test things like inserting new characters randomly and testing undo/redo).
-If any ever uses this and has suggestions on how to overcome this it would be most welcome.
+This function is not available in JSDOM and the tests use a helper stub (see `./__tests__/helpers/getSelection.js`).
+Right now I don't see a way to move around within the DOM of this instantiated editor (to test things like inserting new characters randomly and/or testing undo/redo).
+If anyone ever uses this plugin and has suggestions on how to overcome this limitation it would be most welcome.